 Biography of Gary Wright II

-Gary Wright II was born on August 15th, 1971 in Tuscumbia, Alabama.
-His family are members of the Echota Cherokee Tribe of Alabama.
+Gary Wright II was born in August of 1971 in Tuscumbia, Alabama.

 Gary became familiar with every aspect of the music business after forming the rock band Struggler™ in 1986.
 His music career was cut short when he nearly lost his left hand in an industrial accident.